 Caesars in advanced talks with William Hill over $3.7 billion bid

-Sept 28 (Reuters) - U.S. casino operator Caesars Entertainment CZR.O said on Monday it was in advanced talks with William Hill WMH.L about a possible cash offer that values the British bookmaker at about 2.9 billion pounds ($3.70 billion).
+Sept 28 (Reuters) - Casino operator Caesars CZR.Ois in advanced talks with William Hill WMH.Lon a takeover offer that values the British bookmaker at 2.9 billion pounds and would give it full control of their U.S. sports-betting and online gaming joint venture.

-Caesars' offer value would give each William Hill shareholder 272 pence per share.
+In a joint statement on Monday, the two companies said that Caesars was considering offering 272 pence per share for William Hill and that the board of the UK company was minded to recommend such an offer to shareholders.

+However, the bid follows a surge in William Hill shares on Friday to more than 312 pence per share after the company said it had received offers from both Caesars and buyout group Apollo <APO.N>, suggesting that a bidding war was in the offing.

 ($1 = 0.7832 pounds)